 Anvi’o is an evolving software ecosystem, and its components are often described in multiple studies.
-Thus, the best practice for your study may be to cite multiple publications if it benefits from multiple anvi’o features.
+Thus, while it can be annoying, the true best practice for your study may be to cite multiple publications if it benefits from multiple anvi’o features.

 We know that finding the best studies to cite can be a lot of work.
 The purpose of this page is to offer up-to-date suggestions to help you find out how to finalize your citations regarding anvi’o.
 But if you are unsure, please feel free to drop us a line, or find us on